 A How-To Guide for Starting Seeds Successfully

-Enter your city and state or province to find your first and last frost dates and number of frost-free days.
+Utilize the Frost Dates Calculator at Almanac.com.
+Simply enter your city and state or province to discover your first and last frost dates, along with the number of frost-free days in your area.

 4.1.
 Check the Use of Seeds by Date